truenomad/epiCleanr/README.md

 #> 15 Zioo          Zio Prefecture  Main admin name from geonames  100         Soundex

 # If we are happy with the names, we can update the old names with the new ones
-# Otherwise we can further clean the names manually
+# otherwise we can further clean the names manually
 fake_epi_df_togo$district <-
 clean_admin_names(
         country_code = "Togo",